AsierAlaminos/NoteShell/README.md

 # 📓 NoteShell

-**NoteShell** is a TUI program to take notes in a fuild and organized way on the terminal.
+**NoteShell** is a TUI program to take notes in a fluid and organized way on the terminal.

 ## Features
 - [x] Create ideas